scorp18pl/Barnes_Hut_Algorithm/README.md

 $ sudo apt-get install libsfml-dev
 ```

-After that create a build folder () and head to it
+After that create a build folder (inside of the root repo folder) and head to it
 ```console
 $ mkdir build && cd build
 $ cmake .. && make